Priyal-tech/Priyal-tech/README.md

 ### Hi there 👋

-I'm Priyal from India, and I do development
+I'm Priyal from India, and I am a developer!